Views of Elon Musk: International Space Station

-In February 2025 Musk claimed during an interview with Fox News' Sean Hannity that International Space Station (ISS) crew Suni Williams and Butch Wilmore "were left up there for political reasons, which is not good."
+In February 2025, Musk claimed during an interview with Fox News' Sean Hannity that International Space Station (ISS) crew Suni Williams and Butch Wilmore "were left up there for political reasons, which is not good."
 This claim was challenged by former ISS commander Andreas Mogensen which caused Musk to attack Mogensen calling him an "idiot" and "fully retarded".
 Mogensen responded to the attack saying "Elon, I have long admired you and what you have accomplished, especially at SpaceX and Tesla.
 You know as well as I do, that Butch and Suni are returning with Crew-9, as has been the plan since last September.
 Even now, you are not sending up a rescue ship to bring them home.
 They are returning on the Dragon capsule that has been on ISS since last September."
 Mogensen received the support of fellow astronauts brothers Mark Kelly and Scott Kelly, Musk responded saying that Mogensen had attacked him "despite having no idea what ACTUALLY happened." and by posting on X at Scott Kelly "Btw, your brother claims to be independent, but is just a Dem donor shill."
-Musk's innaccurate claim that Williams and Wilmore had been abandoned by the Biden administration was repeated by President Trump.
+Musk's inaccurate claim that Williams and Wilmore had been abandoned by the Biden administration was repeated by President Trump.